s311354/Louis/_posts/2022-06-12-Memory_Layout_of_C++_Program.md

 inline void File::setWrite() { mode |= WRITE; }</span></code></pre></div></details>

 &lt;Note&gt;
 A function specified as **inline** (usually) is expanded “in line” at each call.
 In general, the inline mechanism is meant to optimize small, straight-line functions that are called frequently.
-The inline specification is only a request to the compilee, but the compiler may choose to ignore this request.
+The inline specification is only a request to the compilee, but the compiler may choose to ignore this request.ga

-Lippman, Stanley B.; Moo, Barbara E.; JoséLajoie, e.
-C++ Primer, 5/e (Kindle Locations 11007-11008).
-Pearson Education (USA).
-Kindle Edition.

 ## Reference ##